magic-wormhole/magic-wormhole/docs/api.md

 but the encrypted data for all messages must pass through (and be temporarily stored on) the rendezvous server, which is a shared resource.
 For this reason, larger data (including bulk file transfers) should use the Transit class instead.
-The Wormhole object has a method to create a Transit object for this purpose.
+The Wormhole can be used to create a Transit object for this purpose.
 In the future, Transit will be deprecated, and this functionality will be incorporated directly as a "dilated wormhole".

 A quick example: